bec-archer/SR80-Manuals/user-manual.md

 You can scan a sticker at any time — not just during check-in — to jump to an item's current job.

 Tap the **scan icon** (QR viewfinder icon) in the toolbar on the Job Board.
 The camera opens.
 Scan the sticker.
-If the equipment has an active job, the app navigates straight to the item detail for that job.

-This is useful when a customer calls about a job and you want to pull it up quickly, or when a completed item is sitting on the shelf and you need to check its status.
+- **Active job exists** — the app navigates straight to the item detail for that job.
+Useful when a customer calls and you want to pull it up quickly, or when a completed item is on the shelf and you need to check its status.
+- **No active job** (item was closed or picked up) — the app asks **"Create a new job for this item?"** and shows the customer name and equipment type.
+Tap **Create Job** to open a new work order with the customer and equipment type already filled in and the tag already linked.
+This is the fastest way to check in a repeat customer — scan the sticker, confirm, and you're already halfway through intake.

-If the item was totaled or closed, the app still navigates to it with a heads-up alert.
-If the tag was replaced (retired), you'll see which item it used to be linked to.
+- **Retired tag** — you'll see which item it used to be linked to.

 ---